pvcraven/2017_web_security/source/final/morgan/index.rst

 AngularJS has many built in services, one service that is very commonly used $location.
 This service helps find the location of an element in the HTML.
 Below is more services built in AngularJS.

-	-$http: requests data from the server
+	* $http: requests data from the server
-	-$timeout: display something in a specific amount of time -$interval: display something in a specific amount of time but in intervals
+	* $timeout: display something in a specific amount of time
+	* $interval: display something in a specific amount of time but in intervals

 Display Options
 ================